Trimbljk/trimbljk.github.io/content/pages/latest.md

-Title: Home
+title: Home
-Slug: index
+slug: index
-Date: 20200302
+date: 20200302
-Template: index
+template: index
+save_as: index.html
+summary: I am testing the summary.
+Lets see if it works...

-Here is the homepage
+Here is the content I hope to generate.
+Yayaya.